 Simple interest formula

-Final amount = Principal x (1 + the interest rate x the number of time periods)
+Final amount = Principal + ((Principal * (1+interest rate) - Principal) * the number of time periods)

-Why is it important to understand how compound interest works?
-Because compound interest doesn't only have the potential to add to your balances—in certain circumstances, it can work against you.
-That's because compound interest also often applies to interest added to credit card balances, which can make it harder to pay back.
+Why is it important to understand how compounding works?
+In certain circumstances, it can work against you.
+That's because compound interest also often applies to interest added to credit card balances, which can make them harder to pay back.
 Aim to pay off high-interest debt as fast as you can to avoid having to pay back a lot more than you originally borrowed.

-An important note: The frequency that the interest you either earn on your savings and investments or pay on your credit card balance matters.
+An important note: The frequency of the interest or returns you earn on your savings and investments and of the interest you pay on your credit card balance matters.
 For simplicity, in the example above, we assume compounding only happens once each year.
-In real life, interest might compound daily, weekly, monthly, quarterly, biannually, or annually.
+In real life, it might occur daily, weekly, monthly, quarterly, biannually, or annually.
 The more often it compounds, the greater compounding's impact.

 How can investors receive compounding returns?

 Anytime you invest money in the stock market, you're giving it a chance to benefit from compounding.
-Keep these tips in mind to make the most of compound interest.
+Keep these tips in mind to make the most of compound returns.

-Invest early You might've heard the saying: "It's not timing the market.
-It's time in the market."
+You might've heard the saying: "It's not about timing the market.
+It's about time in the market."
 That's because time fuels the potential power of compounding.
-In the example above, the stark difference between simple and compound interest didn't play out immediately.
 Check out another example that illustrates what can happen for retirement savers who start investing early vs. those who wait.

 Of course, not everyone is able to start investing at 25 or has $6,000 a year ($500 a month) to set aside for their retirement.
 But this example shows how time can amplify investment compounding: Our early saver managed to grow her savings by nearly 500%.
-That said, over 37 years, even the later saver saw her investment increase nearly 400%.
+That said, over 37 years, even the later saver saw her investment potentially increase over 350%.
 The lesson?
-Start investing as soon as you can, even if it's a small amount.
+Start investing as soon as you can, even with small amounts.

-Her total returns would have been more than halved, down to $631,000.
+Her account balance would be around $713,000.
 Considering she'd only invested $60,000 of her own money, that's not a bad return on investment.
-But it's also drastically less than if she'd invested consistently.
+But it's also drastically less than if she'd invested over a longer time horizon.

 Regular contributions have another potential: helping to decrease your risk.
 In our examples so far, we've relied on a hypothetical 7% average annual rate of return.
-This is a conservative value based on historical average annual returns of the S&P 500—a common benchmark for overall stock market performance—which has averaged close to 10% annual returns over the last 100 years.
+This is a conservative value based on US large-cap stocks returning close to 10% annually over the last nearly 100 years.
 But the market doesn't move in a straight, upward line.
 Instead, there are peaks and valleys like bear markets, where stock values fall more than 20% from recent highs.
 Luckily, the stock market has recovered from every downturn it's experienced in history.
-But there's no guarantee that it will or that you won't lose any money.
+It's important to remember though that past performance does not guarantee future results.

 To combat this risk, many investors turn to dollar-cost averaging, a strategy that has you invest smaller amounts regularly rather than waiting to invest a large lump sum.
 (You likely already use dollar-cost averaging if you're saving for retirement through a workplace plan like a 401(k) or 403(b).)